-- A. Links the file variable with the physical file (references to the file variable are references to the physical file). - B. Positions the file pointer at the start of the file.
+- A. As the file is opened, there's a link between the file variable and the physical file (references to the file variable are references to the physical file). - B. Positions the file pointer at the start of the file.